Francis Lascelles Jardine: Return to Somerset

 Frank Jardine took possession of the buildings and the surrounding cattle stations at Somerset in January 1878.
 His pearling operations at Nagi Island were administered and eventually taken over by a cousin of Sana Solia named James Mills, the grandfather of the Mills Sisters.
 Jardine continued to reside with his family at Somerset for the next 41 years.
 Over this time period he expanded his pearling business, purchasing luggers that would collect shell from as far away as the eastern edges of the Great Barrier Reef and even the Louisiade Archipelago.
 Additionally, he entered into the trepanging industry and owned boats that would collect sea cucumber for the Asian markets.
 He also broadened his landholdings by establishing the Bertiehaugh cattle station on the Ducie River in 1882.

 The Jardines consolidated themselves as prominent and respected figures in the region after the shipwreck of the RMS Quetta in 1890.
-This vessel, carrying 292 people, hit a rock off Albany Island near Somerset and quickly sank.
-Jardine was able to organise a rescue operation utilising his boats and crew which saved 36 people.
+This ship, carrying 292 people, hit an uncharted rock off Albany Island near Somerset and quickly sank.
+Jardine organised a rescue operation using his boats and crew which saved 36 people.

 Jardine's ongoing battles with the local Indigenous population also continued.
 The original occupants of the Bertiehaugh property unsuccessfully attempted to displace his cattle establishment there in 1888.
 Punitive missions of the Native Police followed.
 Pearling and trepanging luggers that belonged to Jardine and other operators also blackbirded native people from the Bertiehaugh and Ducie River locality to work as forced labour.
 In 1893, one of Jardine's employees, Captain Samuel Rowe, was killed by a group of people who had been taken from the Ducie River.
 Two extensive Native Police operations were organised afterwards to inflict summary punishment to the Aboriginal people in the Bertiehaugh area.
 The Bertiehaugh property is now known as the Steve Irwin Wildlife Reserve and is owned by Terri Irwin.